 Success does not have a universal meaning.
 It depends.
 Especially when it comes to writing or blogging, it depends on your perspective.

 You should not follow the footsteps of your favorite blogger.
 Don’t look at others.
 They are not you.
 So, you define success yourself and go for it.

-Maybe you define your success as 1000 $ per month from your writing, guest post on Entrepreneur, Forbes or The Guardian.
+Maybe you define your success as 1000 $ per month from your writing, guest post on Entrepreneur, Forbes, or The Guardian.
 That is totally acceptable and great.

 Keep your success in mind and keep writing.
 I have bigger dreams in my mind.
 That is why I keep writing.

-I was there once, and I want to shoot articles on my blog every day.
+I was there once and want to shoot articles on my blog daily.
 That was a terrible mistake.

 Even if I got so many things to write, I was exhausted within a few days.
 So, I simply dismissed the standards and went for a manageable goal for daily writing.